Getting Fireplace-Surround Details Right

-Traditional fireplace surrounds are derived from the orders of classical architecture with pilasters supporting an entablature, which includes the architrave, frieze, and cornice.
+Traditional fireplace surrounds are derived from the orders of classical architecture with vertical pilasters supporting a horizontal assembly called an entablature—which includes elements called the architrave, the frieze, and the cornice.
 Though the entablature is often stylized, these three parts are typically distinguishable.
 For example, you may elongate the frieze and extend the cornice projection, while minimizing the architrave and cornice height.
 No matter how you adjust the entablature, though, make sure that the frieze either aligns with or is inset from the edge of the architrave, pilaster, or casing below.

 Most codes require a minimum of 6 in. of clearance around the firebox and a lintel of noncombustible material.
-Codes also limit the projection of the combustible material within a certain distance of the firebox, commonly a 1-1⁄2-in.-maximum projection within 12 in. of the opening.
+Brick is by far the most common, though other popular materials include stone, tile, and metal.
+Codes limit the projection of the combustible material within a certain distance of the firebox—commonly a 1-1/2-in.-maximum projection within 12 in. of the opening.
 Start with 8 in. of clearance around the firebox and you can create better shadowlines with a little more projection.
 The decision for how to finish the clearance-zone area often comes down to a preference in style.

 The most affordable option is to use brick in a running-bond pattern.
 While not structurally correct without a lintel, this design is common in many homes.